tikv/rfcs/text/2019-03-04-hibernate-raft.md

 5. When a peer receives RequestVote/PreRequestVote/MsgTimeoutNow, it marks flag `steady` to false and starts ticking.

-6. When a follower receives leader's message, it marks `steady` to true.
+6. When a follower receives the leader's message, it marks `steady` to true.

-7. When a leader finds all nodes are actively replying messages, it marks `steady` to true.
+7. When a leader finds all nodes are actively replying to messages, it marks `steady` to true.

-8. If a follower finds out network to leader is unavailable, it marks `steady` to false and starts ticking.
+8. If a follower finds out the network to leader is unavailable, it marks `steady` to false and starts ticking.

 When a cluster is started, because of 3, all peers are ticking.
-It works just the old way.
-Because of 2, ticks of followers will not stop until a leader is elected and at lease a new log is appended.
+It works same as the old way.
+Because of 2, ticks of followers will not stop until a leader is elected and at least one new log is appended.
 If there is no further proposals, because of 1, leader will stop ticking too.

 When both leader and followers are hibernated, a proposal arrives.
 Leader will start ticking again because of 4.
 And followers will tick.
 Note that leader must tick in this case so that it can keep retry sending out entries when network is in bad condition.
-And after the proposal is committed on all peers and applied on leader, leader will stop ticking because of 1.
+After the proposal is committed on all peers and applied on leader, leader will stop ticking because of 1.

-If during that time, leader is out of service, client may try to redirect requests to followers.
+During that time, if the leader is out of service, a client may try to redirect requests to followers.
 Because of 4, followers will start ticking.
-If client doesn't redirect the requests, followers can still start ticking due to 8.
+If the client doesn't redirect the requests, followers can still start ticking due to 8.
-They start campaigns in the end.
-And their campaign messages will wake the whole cluster up because of 5.
+They start campaigns in the end, and their campaign messages will wake the whole cluster up because of 5.
 Note that in such case, new leader will not stop ticking even it is elected and applies the new entry because there is still one out of service node, which is the old leader.
-Rule 4 and 8 can be more aggressive like if it detects that it has not received messages from leader for more than election_timeout, it can start campaign immediately.
+Rule 4 and 8 can be more aggressive: if it detects that it has not received messages from leader for more than election_timeout, it can start campaign immediately.

-If during that time, follower is out of service and recovered before any proposals, it will start ticking because of 3.
+During this time, if a follower is out of service and recovered before any proposals, it will start ticking because of 3.
 To prevent it from disturbing the leader, PreVote needs to be enabled.
-And leader will eventually be woken up and broadcasting heartbeat until all followers have been calmed down and go to sleep as 7 indicates.
+This way the leader will eventually be woken up and broadcasting heartbeat until all followers have been calmed down and go to sleep as 7 indicates.
 If follower is recovered after proposals, leader has been woken up already, and the whole cluster will be made sure to be up to date.

-If during that time, a new node is added to the cluster, because of 1, leader will keep ticking until the conf change is complete and new node has caught up all the logs.
+During this time, if a new node is added to the cluster, because of 1, leader will keep ticking until the conf change is complete and new node has caught up all the logs.
 If a node is removed, and the node is isolated, we need another mechanism to make it removed.
 This will be discussed when talking about